Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Introduction

 This paper makes a methodological contribution to the extensive empirical literature on peer effects on educational outcomes \citep{sacerdote2011peer,epple2011peer}.
 We show both analytically and through an empirical application using AddHealth data that approximating student effort with GPA may result in biased estimates of peer effects, when some students in the network lack friends.
 Since isolated students are a common feature in many social network datasets, this finding highlights the limitations of using proxy variables, such as GPA, for estimating peer effects reliably.

-Our paper also contributes to the econometric literature on peer effects \citep{de2017econometrics, kline2020econometric} in two ways.
-First, a key challenge in this field is the reflection problem \citep{m1993}.
+Our paper also contributes to the econometric literature on peer effects \citep{de2017econometrics, kline2020econometric}.
+A key challenge in this field is the reflection problem \citep{m1993}.
 A recent wave of papers have addressed this issue by imposing conditions on the network structure \citep{BramoulleDjebbariFortin2009,de2010identification}.\footnote{Other studies address the reflection problem using group size variation \citep{davezies2009identification,lee2007identification} or imposing restrictions on the error terms \citep{graham2008identifying,rose2017identification}.
 For an overview of this literature, see \cite{bramoulle2020peer}.} Our contribution is to study the reflection problem in a setting where the GPA is influenced by various types of common shocks at the school level, and where students may have no peers.
 As in \cite{BramoulleDjebbariFortin2009}, our main identification condition involves the network structure and can be readily tested in empirical applications.
-Our second contribution lies in addressing the network endogeneity issue.
-We allow for unobserved attributes to influence students' likelihood of forming links with others and their GPA \citep{goldsmith2013social, hsieh2016social, johnsson2021estimation}.
-Unlike many studies that impose a strong parametric restriction between unobserved attributes and the peer effect model, we adopt a nonparametric approach to connect GPA to these attributes.
-Our approach is similar to the control function method used by \cite{johnsson2021estimation}, but it is adaptable to complex models.
-Specifically, we employ cubic B-splines, which are commonly used in Generalized Additive Models (GAM), to establish a smooth function linking the unobserved attributes and GPA \citep{hastie2017generalized}.

 The remainder of the paper is organized as follows.
 Section \ref{sec:model} presents the microeconomic foundations of the model using a network game in which students decide their academic effort.
 Section \ref{sec:econometrics} describes the econometric model and addresses the identification and estimation of the parameters.
 Section \ref{sec:app} presents our empirical analysis using Add Health data.
-Section \ref{sec:endo} provides an extension of our framework to endogenous networks.
 Section \ref{sec:conc} concludes this paper.